Skip to main content

 Object Storage

 S3 or compatible object storage typically scales automatically, but ensure proper configuration for performance and cost optimization.
 Enable transfer acceleration for faster uploads, use multipart uploads for large files, and implement appropriate file organization strategies.
+Consider regional deployments for global access and implement lifecycle policies for cost optimization, using appropriate storage classes based on access patterns.

 Persistent Volumes